 TTB published a beast of a proposal, in late 2018, to radically transform the labeling and advertising rules for most alcohol beverages.
 On April 2, 2020, TTB published a substantially scaled back version of this proposal, as a final rule.
 The final rule makes quite a few important changes.
-The below list attempts to highlight some of the most important changes and observations.
+The below list attempts to highlight some of the most important changes and observations to the TTB modernization of Parts 4, 5 and 7.

 1. The new rules take effect on May 4, 2020.